Area school, government offices closures because of weather

 The Missouri Bootheel Regional Consortium in Sikeston is closed through Friday.

-The 32nd Judicial Circuit Court in Bollinger and Perry Counties are closed Wednesday.
-The Cape Girardeau County Courthouse will remain open Wednesday unless circumstances change.
+The 32nd Judicial Circuit Court in Bollinger and Perry Counties are closed Thursday.

-Veterans Affairs clinics in Cape Girardeau, Farmington, Sikeston and West Plains delayed opening until 10 a.m.
-Wednesday.
-Poplar Bluff's VA clinic is operating normally, aside from the COVID-19 vaccination clinic which is postponed until 10 a.m.
-All veterans attending the COVID-19 clinic must have appointments.
-Those with appointments between 8-10 a.m. will be rescheduled to receive their vaccine after 10 a.m.

-There will be no utility disconnects in Cape Girardeau this week, however scheduled trash and recycling pickups are expected to run as normal on Tuesday.
-Special trash pickups scheduled for Wednesday are canceled, and staff will contact customers to reschedule.

 The Guardian Land Title office in Cape Girardeau is closed until further notice due to hazardous conditions.